pete-gordon/oricutron/ReadMe.txt

 ATH0        - disconnect currently connected sockets
 +++         - if connected switches to command mode ATO         - returns from command mode to online
 ATD ip:port - connects as client to ip:port. 'ip' can be any host name (ex.:localhost) or the real IP (ex.:127.0.0.1) on LAN or in Internet.
-ADTP and ATDT are alternative for compatibility.
+ATDP and ATDT are alternative for compatibility.